 Accidents happen.
 If you make a birth control mistake, you can use the morning-after pill (AKA emergency contraception) to help prevent pregnancy after unprotected sex.
 You can buy the morning-after pill at pharmacies, drugstores, and online without having to go to a doctor’s office or health center.
 Because emergency contraception works better the sooner you take it after unprotected sex, it’s a good idea to buy it ahead of time and keep it at home, so you can take it as soon as possible if you need it.
 Read more about getting sexual health services during the pandemic.

 You can get birth control, emergency contraception, STD testing, and other sexual health services at your local Planned Parenthood health center.
-Some Planned Parenthood affiliates are offering health care services remotely through telehealth.
+Many Planned Parenthood affiliates are offering health care services remotely through telehealth.
 Call your local Planned Parenthood health center for more information.

 How can I connect with my partner while I’m social distancing?